rtgodwin/rtgodwin.github.io/_docs/assign4ans.md

 ### (b)

-Since it is a log-linear model, changes in the "$X$" variables have _approximate_ $100\times\beta$ percentage change effects on `wage`.
+Since it is a log-linear model, changes in the $X$ variables have _approximate_ $100\times\beta$ percentage change effects on `wage`.
 From the output above, women with an education make 18.3% more compared to women without an education.
 The effect for men is different, due to the _interaction_ term in the model.
 Men with an education make $0.18311 - 0.03362 = 15.0%$ more than men without an education.
 The interaction term, `education:gendermale` allows for an "adjustment" to be made to the effect for when the dummy variables `education` and `gendermale` both equal 1.

+### (c)

+Since the interaction term is significant at the 5% level, we reject the null that there is no difference between the return to education for men and women.

 We can include the interaction terms by including `female*age`, for example, in the `lm()` function: